1337kiwi/1337kiwi.github.io/_posts/2024-11-24-llm-attacks.md

 # iCTF

-Recently, I competed in iCTF with several friends, as I was told there would be interesting and fun challenges.
+Recently, I competed in [iCTF](https://ictf.cs.ucsb.edu/) with several friends, as I was told there would be interesting and fun challenges.
 I was not disappointed!

+The 2024 iCTF is sponsored by the [ACTION NSF AI Institute](https://action.ucsb.edu/), and was organized by [Shellphish](https://shellphish.net/) and the [UCSB Women in Computer Science group](https://wics-ucsb.github.io).

 One of these challenges was called `linear-labyrinth`.